 Small Chinese Fuseki

-Obviously White can prevent the formation of the Small Chinese by playing a pincer against .
+White can prevent the formation of the mini-Chinese by playing a pincer against .
 (See Preferring to pincer.)
 Equally White can play 6 at c.
 An important difference between the pincer and the play at c is who gets to take the initiative in the upper left corner (see BQM 31 / Modern Double Kakari).
 White should make her choice based on which type of game she prefers.

 In this game from around 1710 Honinbo Dochi played a mini-Chinese on the top side against Aihara Kaseki.